-Course Code PHY301 Course Title Digital and analog circuits and instrumentation Type of course Discipline elective(theory) LTP 4:0:0 Credits 4 Course prerequisite BSc.
-Ist, IInd year with Physics as core subject Course Objective (CO) The aim of this course is to impart knowledge to the students about digital electronics and analog circuits and instrumentations.
-Course outcome Student will able to:CO1: gain knowledge about the concepts of digital circuits.CO2: understand the physics of semiconductor devices and amplifiers including OPAMPS.CO3 Infer the working of different electrical-electronic instruments.
+Semester V Course Code PHY301 Course Title Digital, analog circuits and instrumentation Type of course (DSE) Theory LTP 4: 0:0 Credits 4 Course prerequisite BSc.
+Ist ,IInd year with Physics as core subject Course Objective The aim of this course is to (CO) 1.
+Impart knowledge to the students about digital electronics and analog circuits and instrumentations.
+2. Understanding of working principle of electrical devices.
+Course Outcomes By the end of this course, students will be able to (CO) CO1:Gain knowledge about the concepts of digital circuits.
+CO2: Understand the physics of semiconductor devices and amplifiers including OPAMPS.
+CO3:Infer the working of different electrical-electronic instruments.